All Episodes

 And then they changed the words gross negligence to extreme carelessness.

-At any point did the words gross negligence appear in the director's statement.
+At any point did the words gross negligence appear in the director's statement?

-This is this is Strzok.
+This is Strzok.

 Yes, my recollection is that it did.